openstack/nova/doc/source/testing/libvirt-numa.rst

 Now that devstack is proved operational, it is time to configure some NUMA topology for the test VM, so that it can be used to verify the OpenStack NUMA support.
-To do the changes, the VM instance that is running devstack must be shut down.
+To do the changes, the VM instance that is running devstack must be shut down:

 .. code-block:: bash

-  # sudo shutdown -h now
+  $ sudo shutdown -h now

-And now back on the physical host edit the guest config as root
+And now back on the physical host edit the guest config as root:

 .. code-block:: bash

-  # sudo virsh edit f21x86_64
+  $ sudo virsh edit f21x86_64

 The first thing is to change the `<cpu>` block to do passthrough of the host CPU.
 In particular this exposes the "SVM" or "VMX" feature bits to the guest so